l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

     ...
 ```

+When these provisioning steps are complete, packer will power down the VM instance that it has created for the install and write the image out to the output directory defined within the builder configuration.

-With all of these changes in place, we can now instruct packer to build the new image using the command shown below (launched within the packer/vfx-studio-soe directory):
+We can now instruct packer to build the new image using the command shown below (launched within the *packer/vfx-studio-soe* directory):

 ```bash
 packer build -only qemu -var "ansible_root=$PWD/../../ansible" -var "kvm_user=root" -var "kvm_pass=changeme" vfx-studio-soe.json